Northern Vertex Chairman Re-Appointed as President and CEO to Spearhead Development of Moss Gold-Sil | Mining & Metals

 Neither TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.

 Forward-Looking Statements: This news release contains statements about our future business and planned activities.
 These are "forward-looking" because we have used what we know and expect today to make a statement about the future.
 Forward-looking statements including but are not limited to comments regarding the timing and content of upcoming work and analyses.
-Forward-looking statements usually include words such as may, intend, plan, expect, anticipate, believe or other similar words.
+Forward-looking statements usually include words such as may, intend, plan, expect, anticipate, believe or other similar words, and include, without restriction, statements regarding the planned completion of the further tranches of the Private Placement, and the planned listing of the Debentures on the TSX Venture Exchange.
 We believe the expectations reflected in these forward-looking statements are reasonable.
 However, actual events and results could be substantially different because of the risks and uncertainties associated with our business or events that happen after the date of this news release.
 You should not place undue reliance on forward-looking statements.
 As a general policy, we do not update forward-looking statements except as required by securities laws and regulations.

 2016 number 19